 What is Age Benefit?

-Age Benefit is a benefit payable to an insured person who has reached the pensionable age and has satisfied the required contribution conditions.
+Age Benefit is a cash benefit payable to an insured person who has reached the pensionable age and has satisfied the required contribution conditions.
 Age Benefit is either a pension or a grant.

 What is Age Pension?

 Age Pension is a monthly cash benefit payable to an insured person who meets the qualifying criteria, until death.

 What is Age Grant?

 Age Grant is a lump sum (one-time payment) payable to an insured person who does not satisfy the conditions for a pension but has attained the pensionable age and has not paid less than 52 weeks contribution or the monthly equivalent thereof.

 The amount paid for Age Pension depends on the insured person’s average annual insurable earnings and the number of weekly contributions paid into the Fund.
 The average annual insurable earnings is the total earnings of the 5 best contribution years in the last 10 contribution years, immediately before reaching the pensionable age divided by five.
 Where the number of years contributed is less than five, the average will be used over those years.

 Persons who apply before the pensionable age will be making an early age application.
 This will be subjected to a half percent reduction for every month the individual is away from the pensionable age.